MazharUmutYilmaz/Sources_Trading/README.md

 # Sources
-This file includes sources of Technical Analysis and Machine Learning - Deep Learning - Artificial Intelligence books.
+This (live) repository includes sources for:
+- Algorithmic Trading